mattuna15/ReactNativeOpenAIChat/README.md

 - Show token usage on the Results screen
 - Add an in-app debug toggle to enable logging at runtime (no rebuild required)

----

-If you'd like, I can update the README further to include screenshots or step-by-step troubleshooting for iOS/Android build errors.

 ## Troubleshooting: GUI Git clients

 If GUI Git clients (like GitHub Desktop) fail Husky hooks with `npx: command not